pcu4dros/promotions/README.md

   of requests efficiently and a reasonable number of results (e.g for this case 200000)
 - Easy to Set Up: No external dependencies—just a file-based DB or an in memory db pass in the string ":memory:" (this case)
-- Relational: so there is more flexibility working with it
+- SQL: SQL is always your friend when you know the data 🙂 and its structure.

 ### 📦 Why a Single product Package?